kebby/Capturinha/README.md

 good resolutions and bitrates on the video platform of your choice.

 ##### Tips
+* If you try to upload HDR captures to YouTube, have patience - it takes additional time to process these, and there isn't any indicator for this after the HD versions have been processed.
 * The MP4 container can't contain PCM audio, so trying this combination will result in an error.
 * You can leave "only record when fullscreen" on and then just let Capturinha run minimized - everything that goes into fullscreen will be recorded into its own file in the background.